QinXinlan/qinxinlan.github.io/_projects/en/2_project.md

 4. TS (Tangent Space)
 5. MDRM (Minimum Distance to Riemannian Mean)

 There are many more to test.
+And more importantly, why one is better than the other in a given context?

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">